High Court of Australia: Initial composition

-The first High Court bench consisted of three justices; Samuel Griffith, Edmund Barton, and Richard O'Connor.
+The first High Court bench consisted of three justices: Samuel Griffith, Edmund Barton, and Richard O'Connor.

 According to the contemporary press, among those considered and overlooked were Henry Higgins, Isaac Isaacs, Andrew Clark, John Downer, Josiah Symon, and George Wise.

 Barton and O'Connor were both members of the federal parliament's government bench.
-Each appointee had participated in the drafting of Australia's constitution.
-All three have been described as relatively conservative justices for the time; and were strongly influenced in by United States law in their constitutional jurisprudence.
+Each appointee had participated in the drafting of the Constitution.
+All three have been described as relatively conservative justices for the time, and were strongly influenced by law of the United States in their constitutional jurisprudence.

 Expansion of the court

-In 1906 at the request of the Justices, two seats were added to the bench; with Isaacs and Higgins being appointed.
+In 1906, at the request of the Justices, two seats were added to the bench, with Isaacs and Higgins being appointed.

-After O'Connor's death in 1912, an amendment was made to the Judiciary Act expanding the bench to seven.
-However, these seats were left vacant for most of 1930.
+After O'Connor's death in 1912, an amendment was made to the Judiciary Act expanding the bench to seven, which took place the following year.

-Following Isaacs retirement in 1931, his seat was left empty and an amendment to the Judiciary Act reduced the number of seats to six.
-This however led to some decisions being split three-all.
+Following Isaacs' retirement in 1931, his seat was left vacant, and an amendment to the Judiciary Act reduced the number of seats to six.
+This, however, led to some decisions being split three-all.

-With the appointment of Justice Webb in 1946, the court returned to seven seats; and since then the court has had a full bench of seven Justices.
+With the appointment of Justice Webb in 1946, the court returned to seven seats, and has had a full bench of seven justices since.

-Historical demographics
+Historical and Current demographics

-The vast majority of the High Court's fifty-six appointees have been men.
-Seven women have been appointed in the court's history.
+Only seven of the High Court's fifty-six justices have been women.